amraladdin7/AJAX-with-jQuery/AJAX Project/README.md

 ## Dependencies:

-This just needs jQuery library to run
+This just needs jQuery library to run.
 Enjoy!